 Structure a doc hierarchically

-A demonstrative and simple guide structure will allow a user find necessary info much faster and will improve readability.
+A demonstrative and simple guide structure will allow a user to find necessary info much faster and will improve readability.

 Make sure to include references